Top 10 Reasons to Visit Sao Tome and Principe

 You will not be charged $25 to swim at a waterfall or dip in a rockpool (similar to what we experienced when travelling in Jamaica, which I find absurd paying big fees to enjoy mother nature).

-I still have memories of enjoying the serenity and pureness of my visit to Sao Tome and Principe.
+I still remember enjoying the serenity and pureness of my visit to Sao Tome and Principe.

 visit sao tome and principe drone shot rainforest